rafael-santiago/tulip/doc/MANUAL.md

 This song closes them album ``Inferno``.
 It is basically a twelve-bar blues played with 3 acoustic guitars (I think).
 I love this song.
 I personally dislike a bit acoustic guitars, but this song is pretty cool.
 So, I like to understand it as a "intro riff", "base", "solo", "base variation", "turnaround ending".
-I was adjusted everything to fits better to my tunning and preferences ;-P...
-I you and to use it good luck.
+I adjusted some things to fits better to my tunning and preferences ;-P...
+If you want to use it good luck!

 For the ``intro riff`` we have the following: